 - an atomic sentence is stated to be true only (T), - an atomic sentence is stated to be false only (F), - an atomic sentence is stated to be both true and false, for instance, by different sources, or in different points of time (Both), and - an atomic sentences status is unknown.
 That is, neither true, nor false (None).

-Extensions of Belnap's logic are discussed in [5] and [16].
+WSEAS TRANSACTIONS on BUSINESS and ECONOMICS Extensions of Belnap's logic are discussed in [5] and [15].